ninoNinkovic/LiveStamps/README.md

 A live updating stamp made from other stamps.

 This stamp would update the date portion automatically on save.
-Note, for this to stamp to auto update the previous "date" stamp would have to be defined somewhere in the definitions. (order is NOT important).
+Note, for this to stamp to auto update the previous "date" stamp would have to be defined somewhere in the definitions. (order NOT important)

 ```json
 "copyright": {